 A Bidding War with Only One Bidder

 Yes, even a $2M+ home can have a bidding war with only one bidder.
-Single-party representation, good negotiation skills, asking the right questions, and listening carefully makes this happen sometimes.
+Single-party representation, good negotiation skills, asking the right questions, and listening carefully sometimes make this happen.
 On the third day in the MLS, a buyer with their agent came for a tour.
 I could see it in their eyes that they really wanted the house.
-I told them I don’t represent buyers on my own transactions so all buyers have a fair chance.
-They explained that they used to live down the street and want to get back into the area, that they can pay cash, and what they did for a living (their agent was with them the entire time and let them talk and talk).
-I told them that we might have at least a few offers (which was true), and to submit their bid sooner than later.
+I told them I don’t represent buyers on my own transactions, so all buyers have a fair chance.
+They explained that they used to live down the street and wanted to get back into the area, that they could pay cash, and what they did for a living (their agent was with them the entire time and let them talk and talk).
+I told them that we might have at least a few offers (which was true) and to submit their bid sooner than later.
 They submitted a great bid, but it was only day 4.
-I told them the seller can’t respond too quickly.
-They said they wanted a counter-offer.
-I told them that “you can always resubmit if you want”.
-They did and the seller accepted it.
-We never did have any other bids, or showings for that matter.
+I told them the seller couldn’t respond too quickly.
+They said they wanted a counteroffer.
+I told them that “you can always resubmit if you want.”
+They did, and the seller accepted it.
+We never did have any other bids or showings, for that matter.
 It was a very particular home that found that great particular buyer.

 Expansive Mediterranean-Style Estate

 I received a call from a La Canada homeowner who tried unsuccessfully to sell her estate.
 She didn’t want to use her previous agent.
 She said they weren’t aggressive, didn’t have good marketing, and didn’t seem to have “a fight in them.”
-This beautiful Mediterranean estate was previously on the market for 87 days and fell out of escrow with the other agent during negotiations, and sat on the market.
-She hired me as the 2nd agent, and I sold it in less time for more than that previous agent, and in a shifting marketplace.
+This beautiful Mediterranean estate was previously on the market for 87 days and fell out of escrow with the other agent during negotiations and sat on the market.
+She hired me as the 2nd agent, and I sold it in less time, for more than that previous agent, and in a shifting marketplace.
 How did I do it?
-I started with a high-end photoshoot, drone photography, we had the floorplan drawn, along with aggressive local and international marketing.
+I started with a high-end photoshoot and drone photography.
+We had the floor plan drawn, along with aggressive local and international marketing.
 I did something special that no one ever seems to do, and in the end, this is the one thing that sold the house.
 I made just over a hundred phone calls to agents who have sold similar properties over the past few years.
 The agent said to me, “thanks for the call, no one ever calls me, and I’m glad you did because I didn’t quite realize that my client would love this house.”
-Yes, old fashioned phone calls get homes sold.
+Yes, old-fashioned phone calls get homes sold.
 Reference provided upon request.

 This stunning contemporary condo was on the market for almost a whole year.
-With the previous agent, it received no offers, and barely any showings.
+With the previous agent, it received no offers and barely had any showings.
 The marketing strategy was all wrong, it had a 3rd bedroom that wasn’t being marketed, and only the typical passive methods of exposure were being used.
-We were able to utilize our vast marketing resources and use an effective strategy that allowed us to secure two offers.
+We utilized our vast marketing resources and used an effective strategy that allowed us to secure two offers.
 We generated a bidding war and ultimately sold it for only a few thousand under the asking price, all in a market that was slowing down.
 My client could finally move on with life, and retirement, in the desert.
 Reference provided upon request.

 Classic Craftsman Bungalow